In this Article

 Is it Normal for a Newborn to Sneeze?

 Instead of worrying about the frequent sneezes, you should be happy that your baby’s body is reacting in a natural way.
 Sneezing will help clear the dust particles and impurities clogged in the tiny nasal passage of your baby and keep the flow of air in and out of her nasal passage in a natural way.
+However, if she is sneezing continuously, you should consult a doctor.

 Why Does Your Baby Sneeze So Much?